Yes, you read that correctly, waterfalls in Texas!

-Granted, waterfalls probably aren’t the first thing that come to mind when you think of Texas, but thanks to the diverse terrain across the state, there really are some Texas waterfalls that are worth being added to your itinerary.
+Granted, waterfalls probably aren’t the first thing that comes to mind when you think of Texas, but thanks to the diverse terrain across the state, some Texas waterfalls are worth adding to your itinerary.

-As Native Texans, we love visiting the waterfalls located throughout the Lone Star State.
+As Native Texans, we love visiting the waterfalls throughout the Lone Star State.

 Keep reading to discover some of the most visited waterfalls (and the best waterfalls) in Texas!